AltspaceVR/AltspaceSDK/README.md

 ...
 renderer.render( scene ); // in animation loop (via requestAnimationFrame)
 ```
-Any objects loaded by AltOBJMTLLoader and added to the Three.js scene are now imported (a.k.a. spawned) into the Altspace VR environment!
+Any objects loaded by AltOBJMTLLoader and added to the Three.js scene are now imported (a.k.a. spawned) into the AltspaceVR VR environment!
 They remain there until you remove them from the scene.
-Optionally, you can also create a WebGLRenderer, to use when your app is running outside of the Altspace environment.
+Optionally, you can also create a WebGLRenderer, to use when your app is running outside of the AltspaceVR environment.

 **Step 5**:
 Implement your animations and app logic using [Three.js]